ussian/Arch-Linux-Notes/Arch-Base-Install-+-Grub-(BIOS).md

 `exit`<BR>

 #### Some good to install packages
-´sudo pacman -S multilib-devel fakeroot git jshon wget make pkg-config autoconf automake patch`<BR>
+`sudo pacman -S multilib-devel fakeroot git jshon wget make pkg-config autoconf automake patch` <BR>
 It will ask which one you want.
 Just hit "enter" to choose default which is all Then you´ll be asked if you want to remove "gcc", and here type "y" and hit enter (because default is the capital letter which is "N")<BR>
 And the same as before except its "gcc-libs" instead. just do the same as before "y" -> "enter"<BR>